Building Material Innovation

 The NYC Mass Timber Studio broadens awareness, identifies new opportunities, and accelerates the use of mass timber practices in New York City, with the following goals:

-• Raise public awareness of the environmental and economic benefits and beauty of mass timber construction
+- Raise public awareness of the environmental and economic benefits of mass timber. construction

-• Promote regulatory clarity and prudent code reforms that make the use of mass timber construction more feasible while ensuring fire safety
+- Promote regulatory clarity and prudent code reform that make the use of mass timber construction more feasible.

 Broader awareness of the benefits and practices of mass timber construction will catalyze more buildings constructed with mass timber materials.
 New demand can enable harvesters, fabricators, suppliers, and providers to expand their existing businesses, and create new local and regional business and job opportunities.

-The Mass Timber Studio’s first cohort of awardees explored the following focus areas: navigating regulatory frameworks, innovative project delivery, technical feasibility, sustainability and resiliency, and community & equity.
-The projects spanned across all five boroughs and included diverse building typologies and scales – from community centers and recreation centers to multi–family residential and industrial adaptive reuse developments.
+The Mass Timber Studio’s first cohort of awardees, announced in March 2024, explored the following focus areas: navigating regulatory frameworks, innovative project delivery, technical feasibility, sustainability and resiliency, and community & equity.
+The projects spanned across all five boroughs and included diverse building typologies and scales—from community centers and recreation centers to multi–family residential and industrial adaptive reuse developments:

 1. Walter Gladwin Recreation Center - Tremont, Bronx